mantid-roman/testingtalk/PITCHME.md

 ### Test template

-With the help of another type of generator (let's all it `TestTemplate`) we can generate arbitrary test functions.
+With the help of another type of generator we can generate arbitrary test functions.

 ```c++
 int myfunc(int x) {